Implantable cardioverter-defibrillator: Indications

 Implantation of ICD is meant to prevent sudden cardiac death and is indicated under various conditions.
 Two broad but distinct categories are primary and secondary prevention.
 Primary prevention refers to patients who have not suffered a life-threatening arrhythmia episode.
-Secondary prevention has the strongest evidence for benefit and it refers to survivors of cardiac arrest secondary to ventricular fibrillation or hemodynamically unstable sustained ventricular tachycardia after reversible causes are excluded.
+Secondary prevention has the strongest evidence for benefit and it refers to survivors of cardiac arrest secondary to ventricular fibrillation (VF) or hemodynamically unstable sustained ventricular tachycardia (VT) after reversible causes are excluded.

 Similarly, ICD use in primary prevention is to prevent cardiac death in patients who are at risk for sustained ventricular tachycardia or ventricular fibrillation.
 This population accounts for the bulk of all ICD implants.
 There are a multitude of guideline indications for ICD use in primary preventions with varying degree of supporting evidence.
 Periodically, both the American College of Cardiology (ACC)/American Heart Association (AHA) and European Society of Cardiology provide an update to this guideline.
 Some of the Class I indications are as follows: